Spine Injury Attorneys in Austin

 Generally speaking, there are two distinct categories of spinal cord injury:

-- Incomplete or partial spinal cord injury: The spinal cord is partially severed or damaged.
-Victims are usually able to retain some function, depending on the extent of the injury.
+Incomplete or partial spinal cord injury: The spinal cord is partially severed or damaged.
+Victims are usually able

-- Complete spinal cord injury: The spinal cord is completely severed.
-This eliminates all function at or below the break and typically results in temporary or permanent paralysis.
+Complete spinal cord injury: The spinal cord is completely severed.
+This eliminates all function at

 Because the central nervous system runs along the spine, spinal cord injuries can affect everything from movement to sensation to brain function to bladder and bowel control.
 Sometimes, the effects of a spinal cord injury may only impact one area of the body, such as the left arm or the lower body.
 Other times, the effects may be more widespread, affecting cognitive ability or full body sensation.